Technology

 And two years ago, the Defense Advanced Research Projects Agency (DARPA) developed a brain-computer interface that used signals from the brain “to command and control […] not just one aircraft but three simultaneous types of aircraft.”

-With the knowledge that a pilot can basically pilot drone swarms telepathically, DARPA is envisioning future of warfare where soldiers engaged in urban combat will interact with upwards of 250 autonomous robots through a military tactic known as swarming.
+With the knowledge that a pilot can basically pilot drone swarms telepathically, DARPA is envisioning a future of warfare where soldiers engaged in urban combat will interact with upwards of 250 autonomous robots through a military tactic known as swarming.

 The overarching goal of the Pentagon is to deploy AI at scale across the entire department, so that all branches of the Pentagon can use the same infrastructure, regardless if it’s the Air Force, Army, Navy, or Space Force to name a few.